How to Make Pulled Pork

 - Stir in 2 cups purchased or desired barbecue sauce.
 If using low-heat setting, turn to high-heat setting; cover and cook for 30 to 45 minutes or until heated through.

 - To serve, pile the pulled pork mixture onto 10 split kaiser rolls or hamburger buns.
 Serve with about 1-1/2 cups additional purchased or desired barbecue sauce.

-To Bake Pulled Pork: Preheat the oven to 325 degrees F. Prepare as directed above in the slow-cooked recipe, except place the 2-1/2- to 3-pound pork roast in a roasting pan and increase the water in the water-vinegar mixture to 1 cup.
+Preheat the oven to 325 degrees F. Prepare as directed above in the slow cooker pulled pork recipe, except place the 2-1/2- to 3-pound pork roast in a roasting pan and increase the water in the water-vinegar mixture to 1 cup.
 Cover the pan and bake for 2-1/2 to 3 hours or until very tender.

 Even if you don't have a barbecue or tailgate coming up, there's never a wrong time to serve pulled pork.
 Choose your favorite cooking technique, and then follow one of our best pulled pork recipes for dinner tonight!